LotteWeerts/MSOModel/README.md

 The MSO neuron will first 'warm up' for 5 batches, that is, it will run without STDP rules being applied.

 Note that the large simulations as presented in the report can take a long time to run (e.g. up to two days for 50 neurons for 1000 seconds in simulation time) so we recommend testing for shorter time periods or a smaller amount of MSO neurons.

+The Appendix notebook contains instructions for how to run speedtests on the MSO model.

 ### Use the test package to run tests on trained models